 - Volunteers usually help a charity or voluntary or public sector organisation.

 For roles which require a DBS check, volunteers are also required to provide the equivalent of a DBS check from all countries where they have lived for 6 months or more in the last 5 years.
 Each country gives a different name to this process, with common names including ‘Certificate of Good Conduct’, ‘Certificate of no criminal conviction’ and ‘National Police Check’.
 The process for applying for one of these checks is different in every country.
 For more information on country-specific processes, please visit the Certificate of Good Conduct page for more information.

 It can take up to three months for checks to be processed, so you are advised to apply early.
 You should request that the certificate is issued in English if possible and if not, obtain a translation from an official translation company.

-Please keep your receipts, if you are charged for the Certificate of Good Conduct, so we can reimburse you.
+Please keep your receipts, if you are charged for the Certificate of Good Conduct or translation, so we can reimburse you.

 What do our international student volunteers say?